DrAdamRoe/cloud-variations/README.md

 - If you have trouble with the local setup of the gCloud SDK, it is worth it to note that everything done here can be done in the browser, as well.
 You can still participate in the class and learn a lot, but the steps are not documented here -- you'll have to find that in the documentation online.

 ### Prepare your Google Cloud Account
 In GCP, a Project is the top-level organizational element.
 You can learn more about it [here](https://cloud.google.com/storage/docs/projects) or elsewhere.
 We will use one project for the following examples, but feel free to create more, for instance, one project per variation, if you would like.
 The names are entirely up to you; you are encouraged to customize them to your liking.
+You may also need to authenticate early on in this process or be asked other questions by the CLI.

 Create a project on Google Cloud Platform:

- `gcloud projects create cloud-variations-fs2023-test --name="Cloud Variations"`
+ `gcloud projects create cloud-variations --name="Cloud Variations"`

 You should be able to see this in your dashboard on Google Cloud after a few seconds.
 Now, we're ready for our first deployment!
 You can also get information from the CLI using `describe`, e.g.

-`gcloud projects describe cloud-variations-fs2023-test`
+`gcloud projects describe cloud-variations`

 which will show information including status, name, and the projectId, which we will need in the next step.

 Once creating this project, set your local environment to default to using that new project:

-`gcloud config set project cloud-variations-fs2023-test`
+`gcloud config set project cloud-variations`

 This ensures that it will not conflict with any other projects you may have on GCP.